greg-js/arch-wiki-md-repo/wiki/_content/english/Arch Linux Archive.md

 ```

 **Note:** It's [not safe](/index.php/Partial_upgrades "Partial upgrades") to mix Archive and up-to-date mirrors.
-In case of download failure, you can fall-back on an upstream package and you will have packages not from the same epoch as the rest of the system.
+In case of a download failure, you will fall-back on an upstream package and you will have packages not from the same epoch in the rest of the system.

 ## History